 - Proof that the collection company owns the debt/or has been assigned the debt.
-(Bob is legally entitled to collect this particular debt from you.)
 This is basic contract law.
 It is very difficult to get a judgment without a direct contract between collection agency and the original creditor.

 - A copy of a statement from the original creditor.
 If you really want to get sticky, you can pin them down on the amount of the debt by requiring complete payment history, starting with the original creditor.
-(How the heck did Bob calculate this debt?
-What fees/interest Bob has tacked on to this debt and how he determined these fees?)
 This requirement was established by the case Fields v.
 Wilber Law Firm, Donald L. Wilber and Kenneth Wilber, USCA-02-C-0072, 7th Circuit Court, Sept 2004..

 - Copy of the original signed loan agreement or credit card application.
-(Your contract with Joe establishing the debt between you.)
 However, account statements from the original can fulfill these requirements.

 - A copy of a canceled check from you to the original creditor.

-What does Bob gets out of the deal?
+What does the original creditor out of the deal?

 It use to be that in most cases, creditors assigned, not sold, its debts to a collection agency.
 But not any more.

 Original creditors sometimes sell debts in large portfolios to collection agencies.
-This is starting to be the norm, and several of these companies, called Junk Debt Buyers (JDBs), are now being traded on Wall Street.
+This is starting to be the norm, and several of these companies, called Junk Debt Buyers, are now being traded on Wall Street.
 The companies do not spend much money at all for these debts, sometimes paying less than 1 cent on the dollar.
-Even if the debt is not a large debt, they often hire attorney to send out mass form-letters to debtors in the hopes of collecting.
+Even if the debt is not a large debt, they often hire attorney to send out mass form letters to debtors in the hopes of collecting.
 As you can see, even if they get a small percentage of the debtor to pay, profits are enormous.
-Read our article on JDBs for more information.

-Assigned or purchased debt.
-How do you know Bob is the right guy to pay?
+How do you know if the collection agency is the right party to pay?

 Why should you care if a debt is purchased or assigned?
 In an assignment, the collection agency does not own the debt, and therefore you do not technically owe them any money.
 There is no way for a collection agency to prove that you owe them money because there is only an assignment of the debt and not a contract between you and the creditor.

-What if the collection agency (Bob) proves they purchased the debt?
-Is he now the original creditor and no longer subject to the FDCPA?
+What if the collection agency proves they purchased the debt?
+Are they now the original creditor and no longer subject to the FDCPA?